Veganism Statistics 2026 You Need To Know

 There are no large, controlled studies of the health concerns of vegans vs. non-vegans.
 If you are eating a by-the-book vegan diet, which very few people do, chances are you’ll be healthier than the average person.

-But you also may need to be taking B-12 supplements.
+But you may also need to be taking B-12 supplements.
 There are many variables, such as age, genes, etc., but if you’re eating what you need in nutritional guidelines as a vegan, you have a great shot at being the healthiest person in the room.
 You will also help reduce greenhouse gas emissions.
 Just saying!

 What Country Has the Most Vegans?

 India, the UK, and Israel are all at the head of the class of vegan populations.
-An exact number would depend on ratios of people, areas, and places as well as definitions of vegan, vegetarian, and plant-based diets.
+An exact number would depend on ratios of people, areas, and places, as well as definitions of vegan, vegetarian, and plant-based diets.

 Conclusion